 Efficient: Red herrings were seen in the lake several times yesterday.

-Removing such words and phrases will not only make your writing more concise, but easier to read.
+Removing redundant words and phrases will not only make your writing more concise, but easier to read.

 Pomp: We made such a grandiloquent verbal exodus from the gathering that everyone in our immediate proximity was agog, their mouths fluctuating and trilling in surprise.